practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Inko/README.md

 $
 ```

-Now you should be able to restart the compilation of Inko from its source (as shown above):
+Now you should be able to restart the compilation of Inko from its sources (as shown above):

 ```
 $ make